Tours and Attractions in Kaş

 500 metres west of the main square along Necipbey Street is the site that used to be the ancient city of Antiphellos.
 Its highlight is a Hellenistic Amphitheatre with a breathtaking view over Kaş and the fabled turquoise sea from the top tier, especially when the sun dips down.

 The Kaş coast is rich with beaches.
-Only 4 kilometres from the Kaş downtown, Akcagermer Beach (Akçagerme Plajı) is one of the picturesque destinations for sand and wave enthusiasts.
+Only 4 kilometres from Kaş downtown, Akcagermer Beach (Akçagerme Plajı) is one of the picturesque destinations for sand and wave enthusiasts.

 Kaş also has a peninsula dotted with a dozen bay beaches, but one that particularly stands out is Hidayet Cove.